BetaZero: Belief-State Planning for Long-Horizon POMDPs using Learned Approximations: Appendix

 \section{Appendix}

-This section contains material detailing the POMDP environments and experiments, the ablation studies, additional analysis of bootstrapping and DPW, the network architectures, the hyperparameters and tuning, computational resources, information regarding open-source code for reproducibility, and the full BetaZero algorithm pseudocode.
+This section contains material detailing the POMDP environments and experiments, the ablation studies, additional analysis of bootstrapping and double progressive widening, the network architectures, hyperparameters and tuning, computational resources, information regarding open-source code for reproducibility, and the full BetaZero algorithm pseudocode.